Skip to content

 • Impacts on Other Capture Species: The fishery’s impacts on other fish and animals that are caught or used for bait.

-• Impacts on the Habitat and Ecosystem: The fishery’s impact on the seafloor and food web.
+• Impacts on the Habitat and Ecosystem: The fishery’s impact on the sea floor and food web.

 • Management Effectiveness: The efforts to understand and minimize the fishery’s impact on marine life.

-Farm Forward’s Leadership Circle:
+Farm Forward’s Leadership Circle

-Minority & Women Owned Business:
+Local, Minority & Women Owned Businesses

-We offer the “Retail Incubator program” on campus.
+We offer the Retail Incubator program on campus.
 The Retail Incubator is a program we feature supported by our parent company, Compass Group, which finds pre-packaged and bottled food and beverage companies that fall under at least one of three tiers: local, women or minority owned, and socially responsible.
-We are then able to make it available for purchase in several dining locations on campus.
+We make these foods and beverages available for purchase in several dining locations on campus.
 In doing this, we are fighting inequalities and generational wealth gaps, providing local and responsible products, and in some cases helping small businesses by showcasing their product to a larger audience.
 Do you know of a great product we could review for Retail Incubator?
 Please let us know by emailing [email protected].

-Atlantic Sea Farms Partnership:
+Atlantic Sea Farms Partnership

 We have partnered with Atlantic Sea Farms, the first commercially viable seaweed farm in the United States.
 Atlantic Sea Farms is committed to provide domestic, fresh and healthy alternatives to imported, artificial seaweed products.
-They also partnered with local fisherman, whom by growing seaweed in their off season from fishing, are actively improving the health of the oceans and mitigating effects of climate change.
+They also partner with local fisherman, whom by growing seaweed in their off season from fishing, are actively improving the health of the oceans and mitigating effects of climate change.
 We are passionate about the work Atlantic Sea Farms is doing and we serve their seaweed and products in our dining facilities.

-Eco-Certified Coffee:
+Eco-Certified Coffee

 All coffee served in our dining facilities is Eco-certified coffee.
 Large scale coffee production has a colossal impact on the environment in which it is produced and oftentimes farmers do not earn sufficient wages from their coffee production.
 Eco-certified coffee is produced in the most responsible manner and has obtained various certifications to ensure coffee growers receive fair compensation and their environments are protected.
 Eco-certified coffee is certified in Fair Trade, Rainforest Alliance, Shade Grow, Bird Friendly, Utz Kapeh, C.A.F.E and it is organic.

-Thompson Hospitality Partnership:
+Thompson Hospitality Partnership

 Allergen Warning